8r14z/coding-interview-prep/README.md

 # Everything You Need For Coding Interviews

 This is a notebook I'm using to take note when practicing for code interviews.
-This helps me landed offers at
+It has been helping me pass interview at:
 - Amazon
 - Facebook
 - Snapchat
+- Datadog
 - ...

 ### TL;DR - how to use this repo?